 - The drive has turned RAW – file system is corrupt.

-- The drive isn’t formatted with a Windows supported file systems such as FAT(FAT16/FAT32), exFAT or NTFS.
+- The drive isn’t formatted with Windows supported file systems such as FAT(FAT16/FAT32), exFAT, or NTFS.

 Before we talk about the ways to fix the ‘Windows was unable to complete the format’ error, it’s important to know that formatting leads to data loss.
 Moreover, multiple attempts to do this may lead to permanent data loss.

 [Caution]: If you have a backup of the drive you want to format, you are good to try the steps mentioned in this blog.
-However, if not, you must reach out to a Professional Data Recovery Service provider at the first place to avoid permanent data loss.
+However, if not, you must reach out to a Professional Data Recovery Service provider in the first place to avoid permanent data loss.

 Ways to fix Windows Was Unable to Complete the Format error

 There are multiple ways to get rid of the error Windows was unable to complete the format, which is mentioned below.
 Follow the instructions step-by-step:

 Step#1: Scan for malware/viruses using an anti-malware